Deal With The Narcissist In Your Life

 - Make sure your anger is healthy, and express it in healthy ways.

-If you had trouble with these questions, you probably have some narcissistic tendencies.
+If you had trouble with these questions, you probably have some tendencies toward narcissism.
 Not to worry, you're in good company.

 The main thing to know here is that whatever your situation or your limitations, you don't have to live with this problem.
 You can heal yourself and your relationships, all that you have to do is set your mind to it and never give up.
 This web site has lots of great information to help you, so get started now!